MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/prerequisites.md

 You'll also need to enable sideloading for your tenant:

- 1. Sign in to [Microsoft 365 admin center](https://admin.microsoft.com/Adminportal/Home#/homepage) with your test tenant credentials.
+ 1. Sign in to [Teams admin center](https://admin.teams.microsoft.com/dashboard) with your test tenant credentials.

  1. From the left pane, select **Show all**.